-The tires on all Honda cars meet Federal Safety Requirements.
-All tires on the ACCORD are also "graded" according to Department of Transportation (DOT) standards for tread wear, traction and temperature.
+The tires on your car meet Federal Safety Requirements.
+All tires are also "graded" according to Department of Transportation (DOT) standards for tread wear, traction and temperature.

 Tread Wear

 The tread wear grade is a comparative rating based on the wear rate of the tire when tested under controlled conditions on a specified government test course.
 For example, a tire graded 150 would wear one and one half (1-1/2) times as well on the government course as a tire graded 100.